GalenHealthcare/Galen.Ef.Deployer/ReadMe.md

 We'd love to hear from you, whether it be questions or contructive feedback.
 Shoot us an email at dev@galenhealthcare.com.

-Unless otherwise specificed, the code and samples in this repository are licensed under the MIT license.
+Unless otherwise specified, the code and samples in this repository are licensed under the MIT license.